LiquidLib/custom_liquid_class_finder/README.md

 - **Scalable** to different liquids and conditions
 - **Centralized parameter management** for easy sharing and version control

+## Videos

+Building a protocol on the fly: https://youtu.be/1eq2PzjPmS4

+Robot executing the protocol: https://youtube.com/shorts/S0IKX-X8dYI

 ## Overview

 This protocol solves a critical problem in automated liquid handling: **optimizing liquid class parameters for viscous liquids**.
 Traditional manual calibration is time-consuming and error-prone.
 This protocol uses machine learning principles (gradient descent) to automatically find the best parameters through systematic testing.